Understanding your workforce for roll-out success

-Technology is often implemented into a company with little or no training and with little consideration or real understanding of how people currently work.
+Technology is often implemented in a company with little or no training.
+Little consideration or real understanding is given to how people currently work.
 Simply rolling out Office 365 out of the box and providing the latest and greatest software to its users, isn’t going to guarantee an increase in an organisation’s productivity.

 In most organisations new rollouts, features and skills are blasted at individuals during ‘instructor-led’ training sessions, in a bid that enough knowledge will remain to make use of the new technology going forward.

 To ensure the successful adoption of Office 365, there are a few things you can address.
 One of the most important concepts is to develop an understanding of how people work now.
 Even if you think you know, take a fresh look and conduct a workforce analysis.
 Knowing how people currently work helps in developing and delivering training that is relevant to an organisation and roles within that organisation.
 Here are some starting points.Getting to the heart of how people work helps increase the relevance of your Office 365 adoption program Click To Tweet

 Focus on the essential and the relevant for the workforce.

 You explain WHY the new technology will help.
 You focus on the essential skills and reduce overwhelming the individual.
 Technology should not distract from the work at hand.
 We have work to do, and we can only learn so much in between the tasks of a regular workday.
 When the new skill is relevant to what we do during the day, we have more opportunity to practise it and internalise the skill.
 The skills relevant to a role are not lost in the noise of all the other features and capabilities.